 The British Music Collection consists of a large variety of talented composers that I was fortunate enough to be able to discover and research during my work placement at Sound and Music.
 Listed below are a selection of five composers who’s works showcase the outstanding talent within the jazz scene!

-During his journey as a composer-musician he upheld the concept that fellow musicians can compose music of a high standard regardless of their musical ability and knowledge of theory.
-In 2012 he became the founder of Accademia Professionale di Musica, a school where he is able to instil a technique, he calls Brainarm, which promotes this concept.
-This is his way of empowering gifted individuals who may not have the best musical knowledge.
+During his journey as a composer-musician, he upheld the concept that any musician (trained or untrained), as well as musically uneducated people can compose music of a high standard regardless of their musical ability and knowledge of theory.
+In 2012 he became the founder of Accademia Professionale di Musica, a school where he developed this technique Brainarm Full Compositional Coaching.
+This is his way of empowering gifted individuals who may not have the best musical knowledge or no knowledge at all.

 Experimentation within jazz has been demonstrated across many of his works.
 The piece “A Sweet Call” in particular embodies the colourful and rhythmic complexities that defines jazz music.
 He wrote this piece for solo piano and can be performed either with a Rhodes or a grand piano.